 Do you want to learn even more about Lafitte’s Blacksmith Shop and the ghosts which haunt it?
-Nightly, at 8 pm, you can join us on the Ghosts of New Orleans Tour.
-We’ll make a stop at Lafitte’s Blacksmith Shop to share the haunted history of this mysterious location.
+Nightly, at 8 pm, you can join us on one of our Ghost Tours.
+We’ll often make a stop at Lafitte’s Blacksmith Shop to share the haunted history of this mysterious location.
 We’ll even give you time to go inside and grab yourself a drink from the bar.

 Our New Orleans Haunted Pub Crawl visits Lafitte's Blacksmith Shop on a nightly basis, starting at 8 pm.
 You'll hear the whole story about Lafitte's and Jean Lafitte, the bar's namesake.
 For more information about all of our ghost tours in New Orleans, just click the link, or call our office at 888-859-5375.